 This function generates a sine wave at either 63, 125, 250, 500, 1000, 2000, or 4000Hz, and sums the energy in the harmonics (and residual noise) to compute the THD+N. The range is 0.02% to 50%.
 For most accurate results, the input signal level must be constrained within a range, so we include a bar-graph level meter.

 Either the line input or internal microphone input may be selected.
 Note that as long as the correct frequency is chosen, the signal may come from an external sine oscillator, if desired.
 The display shows the value numerically, and also has a bar-graph using a log-scale from 100% to 0.01% THD.

-How to use the Distortion Meter
+How to use the Speaker Distortion Meter

-- Connect the Toolbox output to the input of the device to be measured.
-(Or use an external sine wave signal source at the correct frequency). - Select MicL (low level), MicH (high level), or one of the line inputs, Ext, ExtL, or ExtH. - > Select the desired test frequency. - Turn on the signal generator and adjust the level for a mid-range reading on the level meter. - Read the distortion in %.
+- Connect the Toolbox.
+Connect any output to the input of the device to be measured.
+(Or use an external sine wave signal source at the correct frequency). - > Select input range.
+Select MicL (low level), MicH (high level. - > Select frequency.
+Select the desired test frequency. - Run test.
+Turn on the signal generator and adjust the level for a mid-range reading on the level meter. - > Read results.
+Read the distortion in %.